Yelp/dockersh/README.md

 to further lock down privilidges.

-*SECOND WARNING:* The dockersh binary needs the suid bit set so that it can make the syscalls to adjust kernel namespaces, so any security issues in this code are extremely dangerous.
+*SECOND WARNING:* The dockersh binary needs the suid bit set so that it can make the syscalls to adjust kernel namespaces, so any security issues in this code are likely to be exploitable to root.

 Requirements
 ============